iwasahighwayman/my-elusive-whale/README.md

 # Iteration #1: Purchase batteries in bulk

 In the end, most of the requirements could be met, but not all of them.
-I found an LED lighting unit which does not have the darkness-on, but it does have a 6-hour on / 18-hour off timer.
+I found an LED lighting unit which does not have the darkness-on, but it does have a 6-hour on -and- 18-hour off timer.
 It is designed for outdoor use and is reasonably sturdy and waterproof.

 There are multiple lighting modes, such as alternating blinking, fade in and out, flashing which was just annoying and steady-on.